banjtheman/odsc_nlp_workshop/README.md

 ### Module 4

-In this module we will update our pipeline to train a fasttext model alongside our VADER model to evaluate the text
+In this module we will update our pipeline to train a fasttext model alongside our VADER model to evaluate the text.

 ### Module 5

-In this module we will update our pipeline to run a huggingface transformer model alongside the others to evaluate the text
+In this module we will update our pipeline to run a huggingface transformer model alongside the others to evaluate the text.